glFusion/locator/README.md

 ## Features
 * Creates a "store locator"-type function where visitors can find locations within a distance range from an origin location.
-* Provides an autotag to allow inclusion of maps in stories and staticpages, and an API for other plugins such as Evlist.
+* Provides an autotag to allow inclusion of maps in stories and staticpages.
+* Provides an API for other plugins such as Evlist.

 ## Requirements
 * glFusion 1.7.0+
-* PHP 7.0+
+* PHP 7.3+
 * LGLib plugin

 ## Provider Configuration